evtaktasheva/syntactic-probe/README.md

 ### Tasks
 We present a suit of 3 probing tasks for three languages: English, Swedish and Russian:

-1. The (**NgramShift**) task tests whether contextual representations are sensitive to perturbations in local dependencies.
+1. The (**NShift**) task tests whether contextual representations are sensitive to perturbations in local dependencies.
 2. The (**ClauseShift**) task probes  the encoder sensitivity to long-range dependencies by perturbing a sentence at the clause-level.
 3. The (**RandomShift**) task test the ability of the encoder to restore the tree of a sentence corrupted by random shuffling of the words.